Coronavirus latest: Germany's infection rate drops below key threshold | DW | 12.05.2020

 Newly-recruited nurses in the Chinese city of Chengdu marked International Nurses Day with a special ceremony

-18:50 The world is marking International Nurses Day amid a global pandemic:
+18:50 The world is marking International Nurses Day amid the global pandemic:

 — Pope Francis praised the "courage and sacrifice" of healthcare workers in a special message, adding that nurses deserve to have their working conditions improved.
 The pontiff urged political leaders to "invest in healthcare as the primary common good, by strengthening its systems and employing greater numbers of nurses" to ensure enough care.
 Francis noted that many nurses have lost their lives during the pandemic.